The Dating Chronicles

-Terry pretended to be deeply engrossed in a contract on his desk.
+Terry pretended to be deeply engrossed in work on his desk.
 He had heard the women coming down the corridor…the usual group who passed his door daily with admiring glances and girlish chatter.
-He was the new guy in the office and was the talk of the company because he was single, handsome and aloof.
-At work, he made it clear that he had no desire to participate in frivolous camaraderie.
+He was the new guy in the office and the talk of the company because he was single, handsome, but aloof.
+At work, he made it clear that he had no desire to participate in friendly banter.
 He would smile politely when confronted with a flirtatious smile and keep moving without uttering a word.
-He viewed most of the women at the office as being more concerned with having a man than a steady paycheck.
+He viewed most of the women at the office as being more concerned with getting a man’s attention than a paycheck.
 He also had a strict personal rule about mixing business with pleasure.

 However, as the chatter faded from his doorway, he looked across the corridor at Tess, whose office was opposite his.
 Tess, who seldom looked up from her work to acknowledge the presence of others, was the only one who never looked at him adoringly.
 The beautiful Tess, as he often thought of her, was the only one he wished would smile his way, but she didn’t.

 Suddenly, he had an uncontrollable urge to forego his one rule.
-He stood up and scooped a piece of peppermint from his candy dish, walked to the door and playfully tossed it on Tess’ desk.
+He stood and scooped a piece of peppermint from his candy dish, walked to the door, and tossed it on Tess’s desk.
 It landed, but she never looked up, and he was unable to concentrate for the rest of the day.

-As she approached him, she consciously straightened her blouse and hair to back up the welcome smile she hoped would be dazzling.
+As she approached to greet him, she consciously straightened her blouse and hair to back up the welcome smile she hoped would be dazzling.
 But when she saw how coldly he spoke to Wendy, (who was the friendliest person in the office) she regrouped.
-By the time, he passed her in the narrow hall, her head was in her note pad, as if she was in dire search of important information.
+By the time, he passed her in the narrow hall, her head was in her notepad as if she was in dire search of important information.

-As time passed, he became even more toward the females who fluttered long lashes at him constantly.
+As time passed, he became, even more, aloof toward the females who fluttered long lashes at him constantly.
 From where Tess sat, the more attention he got, the more distant he became.
 So she decided to ignore him as if he didn’t exist.

 She never acknowledged him by looking him in the eye.
 If she had to talk to him, she never called him by name.
 She would smile at everyone around him and never look at him.
-She would often look up over her glasses and catch him staring at her, when he would ordinarily be engrossed at his computer.
-Lately, she had caught him staring at her and she understood it was because she was not like the others, and he found her disinterest intriguing.
+She would often look up over her glasses and catch him staring at her.
+She understood it was because she was not like the others, and he found her disinterest in him intriguing.

 She knew she had him when his icy manner finally melted and impulsively, he threw a piece of candy to get her attention.
 She was amused and tickled, but not enough to respond.
 That small act let her know that he was beginning to become unglued from his self-imposed wall, and her silence was caving in the door without knocking.

-She made a decision to bump into him later when he made his daily ritual to the water fountain and return the candy with a smile.
-When she did, he was suddenly outgoing and full of charm, as he insisted she have dinner with him, which turned out to be one of many dates.
+She decided to bump into him later when he made his daily ritual to the water fountain and return the candy with a smile.
+When she did, he was suddenly outgoing and full of charm, as he insisted they have dinner together that night, which turned out to be one of many dates.
 A year later he proposed and she accepted.